dmkk3r/ebay.Sharp/README.md

 # ebay.Sharp

-**eBay.Sharp** is a .NET SDK that simplifies integration with eBay's APIs, making it easier for developers to build applications and services that interact with eBay's marketplace.
+**eBay.Sharp** is an unofficial .NET SDK that simplifies integration with eBay's APIs, making it easier for developers to build applications and services that interact with eBay's marketplace.

 ## Features
-- Easy-to-use .NET 7 library for eBay API integration.
+- Easy-to-use .NET library for eBay API integration.
 - Comprehensive support for eBay API operations.
 - [eBay API Documentation](https://developer.ebay.com/api-docs)